 The Celtic Studies Association of North America is an open and inclusive organization that seeks to foster collegiality and respect within the discipline of Celtic Studies.
 We value diversity and reject wholeheartedly discrimination based on race, ethnicity, national origin, disability, military status, religion, age, sex, sexual orientation or gender identity.
 Moreover, we strongly oppose the appropriation of Celtic culture, history and symbols by those who promote discrimination or violence of any kind.

 CSANA is led by an executive committee responsible for the management of the organization.
 Voting officers of the executive are elected by the membership for fixed terms, see the CSANA by-laws for details.

 |Secretary-Treasurer||Charlene Eska, Virginia Tech|

 |Members-at-Large||Myrzinn Boucher-Durand, Harvard University|

 Ranke de Vries, St. Francis Xavier University

-The executive committee is also advised, in a non-voting capacity, by our organization’s other officers:
+The executive committee is supported and advised by our organization’s non-voting officers.